Tuck · Comparisons · Tuck vs Bed Time Baby Monitor Camera

 Bed Time does not advertise end-to-end encryption explicitly.
 If E2EE between paired devices is a hard requirement for you, verify in the app itself or contact the developer before relying on it.

-Tuck advertises end-to-end encryption between paired iPhones, US data residency, and a no-cloud-video-by-default posture.
+Tuck uses DTLS-SRTP encrypted media (LiveKit / WebRTC), US data residency, and a no-continuous-cloud-video posture (only encrypted cry-moment snapshots are retained for 30 days for the morning diary, opt-out).
 Tuck has not yet launched publicly (target 2026), so there is no track record to point at — buy with that in mind.

 Choose Tuck if… choose Bed Time Baby Monitor Camera if…